Leigh Hunt: The Examiner

 In 1808, Hunt left the War Office, where he had been working as a clerk, to become editor of The Examiner, a newspaper founded by his brother, John Hunt.
 His brother Robert Hunt contributed to its columns.

 Robert Hunt's criticism earned the enmity of William Blake, who described the office of The Examiner as containing a "nest of villains".
 Blake's response also included Leigh Hunt, who had published several vitriolic reviews in 1808 and 1809 and had added Blake's name to a list of so-called "quacks".

 The Examiner soon acquired a reputation for unusual political independence; it would attack any worthy target "from a principle of taste", as John Keats expressed it.
-In 1813 (or 1812), The Examiner attacked Prince Regent George, describing his physique as "corpulent"; the British government tried the three Hunt brothers and sentenced them to two years in prison.
-Leigh Hunt served his term at the Surrey County Gaol.
+In 1813 (or 1812), The Examiner attacked Prince Regent George, describing his physique as corpulent; the British government tried the three Hunt brothers and sentenced them to two years in prison.
+Leigh Hunt served his term at the Surrey County Gaol, still editing The Examiner.

 Leigh Hunt's visitors at Surrey County Gaol included Lord Byron, Thomas Moore, Lord Henry Brougham, and Charles Lamb.
 The stoicism with which Leigh Hunt bore his imprisonment attracted general attention and sympathy.
 His imprisonment allowed him many luxuries and access to friends and family, and Lamb described his decorations of the cell as something not found outside a fairy tale.
 When Jeremy Bentham called on him, he found Hunt playing battledore.

 From 1814 to 1817, Leigh Hunt and Hazlitt wrote a series of essays in The Examiner that they titled "The Round Table".
 These essays were published in two volumes in 1817 in The Round Table.
 Twelve of the 52 essays were written by Hunt, the rest by Hazlitt.